Taniwt/doe-nqa1-procurement-qa-assessment/evidence/EV-001_Procurement_Request.md

 The selected supplier must have an approved qualification status before award.

-All technical and quality requirements identified in this request are intended to be incorporated into the applicable purchase order.
+All applicable technical, quality, documentation, inspection, traceability, and acceptance requirements identified in this request are intended to be incorporated into the applicable purchase order.

 Procurement personnel are responsible for verifying completion of required reviews before release of the purchase order.